Marklogic-retired/marklogic-data-hub/_pages/deploy/deploy-to-dhs.md

 ## Steps

-1. Copy your entire DHF project folder to the machine from which you will access the endpoints, and perform the following steps on that machine.
+1. Copy your entire DHF project directory to the machine from which you will access the endpoints, and perform the following steps on that machine.
     {% include note-in-list.html type="IMPORTANT" content="If your endpoints are private, this machine must be a bastion host." %}
+1. Open a command-line window, and navigate to your DHF project root directory.
+1. Delete the `gradle-local.properties` file if it exists.
-1. In the root of your DHF project folder, edit the `gradle.properties` file.
+1. Edit the `gradle.properties` file.

     a.
 Replace the entire contents of `gradle.properties` with the following: